Making Leeds Medieval

 Programme

-The programme for Making Leeds Medieval may be subject to change due to factors beyond our control.
+The Programme for Making Leeds Medieval at IMC 2024 is provided here for information and guidance only.
+The content of Making Leeds Medieval may be subject to change due to factors beyond our control.

 10.30 Opening of ‘Making Leeds Medieval': Visit University Square, Leeds University Union, and Beech Grove Plaza to meet the different craft makers, demonstrators, performers, societies, and local traders!